The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Clark County?

-Clark County, Kansas has 2 public high schools, along with 1 middle schools and 2 elementary schools.
+Clark County, Kansas has 2 public high schools, serving approximately 140 students.

 What is the largest school district in Clark County?